sf105/sttp-book/_chapters/specification-based-testing.md

 ## References

 * Chapter 4 of the Foundations of software testing: ISTQB certification.
 Graham, Dorothy, Erik Van Veenendaal, and Isabel Evans, Cengage Learning EMEA, 2008.
-* Chapter 7 of Pragmatic Unit Testing in Java 8 with Junit.
-Langr, Hunt, and Thomas.
-Pragmatic Programmers, 2015.
 * Chapter 10 of the Software Testing and Analysis: Process, Principles, and Techniques.
 Mauro Pezzè, Michal Young, 1st edition, Wiley, 2007.
 * Ostrand, T. J., & Balcer, M. J. (1988).
 The category-partition method for specifying and generating functional tests.
 Communications of the ACM, 31(6), 676-686.